jthacker/shelltest/readme.md

 # shelltest: command line program tester
 Shelltest is a simple and compact method for testing command line programs.
-Tests are simple shell like scripts that check their output against the expected output.
+Tests are simple shell like scripts a command prompt that executes a command and its expected output.
+The `shelltest` utility compares the actual output of each command to the expected output, failing tests where the do not match.

 ## Install
 ```bash